amaan-123/C_Sharp_NET/Notes/C_Sharp.md

 - **Caution**: Don't overuse classes for simple tasks.
 Use classes when they help structure and manage complexity.
 Follow the DRY principle (Do Not Repeat Yourself).

 - **Inheritance**: (Briefly mentioned as a concept for a future course).
 Inheritance allows a new class (derived class) to inherit properties and methods from an existing class (base class).

-### Conclusion

-- The video covered C# basics, .NET Framework, development environment setup, data types, operators, decision control, loops, methods, and an introduction to OOP with classes and objects.
-- Practice is essential after watching the video.
-- The source code from the video will be made available.
-- The channel contains other tutorials on various programming languages and technologies.